 All people have a right to independence, self-determination and quality mental health care.
 All Queenslanders should have access to effective mental health services, irrespective of their socio-economic status or geographic location.

 Queensland is in the midst of a massive export driven coal and coal seam gas 'rush'.
-Not only will the scale of it directly or indirectly contribute to increased global Greenhouse Gas emissions, but it is also radically re-structuring the Queensland economy to be dependant on fossil fuel exports at the expense of other sustainable sectors.
+Not only will the scale of it directly or indirectly contribute to increased global Greenhouse Gas emissions, but it is also radically re-structuring the Queensland economy to be dependent on fossil fuel exports at the expense of other sustainable sectors.

 Every Queenslander should have access to appropriate, safe, secure, sustainable and affordable housing.
 The housing needs of low income Queenslanders should be met by providing a mix of affordable options, including community housing, community land trusts, public housing and private rental housing.